-The Child Development program offers students an in-depth study of young Interest Hust be selected from the following: children from birth to twelve years of age in conjunction with the Parent/Child Study Center that provides students day-to-day involvement with young children.
+The Child Development program offers students an in-depth study of young children from birth to twelve years of age in conjunction with the Parent-Child Study Center that provides students day-to-day involvement with young children.
+The program is designed to enable students to provide an optimal learning and caring environment for children.